Our Many Projects in Kenya

 Offering Pachyderm Power! programs, necessary support and collaboration.

-The Kenya Wildlife Service is the government agency which mandated with the protection of wildlife of Kenya.
+The Kenya Wildlife Service is the government agency mandated with the protection of wildlife of Kenya.
 They are incredibly busy, understaffed and underfunded.
 We are very lucky to have their time, attention and support.
 We meet with them and work collaboratively to create harmony between the elephants, villagers and farmers.
 In a country with long periods of drought, waiting for and depending on rain only, can be a disaster.
 One of the projects that we introduced to them was Kick Start, simple irrigation pumps that can double the yield of their crops, bringing them out of poverty.

 Philemon Chebet, Community Warden